tom-c/craft-cms-5x/README.md

     - Favicon is generated and auto inserted into the template
     - Images compressed
     - Sourcemaps generated
-- Servd
-    - Setup to be used with Servd hosting platform
-    - Enabled for using static caching
 - Caching
     - Uses Blitz to handle server caching and warming